The cephalopod

 You look tired.

-When I arrived back at the lab, I asked our technician to build a jar that was identical, or at least similar, to the one that Dr. Hanai had used.
-By way of example I sent her a link to the video that Dr. Hanai had—of course—posted on YouTube, and which had already received over three million views.
-I browsed through the comments below the video.
-One of the top comments was a suggestion for a follow-up experiment that involved Dr. Hanai and tentacle sex.
+When I got back to the lab, I asked our technician to build a jar similar to the one Dr. Hanai had used.
+By way of example I sent her a link to the video Dr. Hanai had – of course – posted on YouTube.
+It already had over three million views.
+I browsed through the comments.
+Most liked was a suggestion for a follow-up experiment involving Dr. Hanai and tentacle sex.
 The video had featured on New Scientist and several other major sites.
-Scientific American had even run a lengthy interview with Dr. Hanai, focusing on how she exemplified a new generation of brilliant female scientists who were about to upset the traditional order of male-dominated science.
-She was compared to Emmanuelle Charpentier.
-I wondered how Dr. Charpentier would feel about her work on CRISPR-Cas-9 gene editing being considered comparable as a scientific achievement to a YouTube video of a clever octopus.
+Scientific American had even run a lengthy interview, focusing on how Dr. Hanai exemplified a new generation of brilliant women about to upset the traditional order of male-dominated science.
+They compared her to Emmanuelle Charpentier.
+I wondered how Dr. Charpentier would feel about her work on CRISPR-Cas-9 gene editing being considered a comparable scientific achievement to a YouTube video of a clever octopus.
 Someone had also added the video to the Wikipedia page about Cephalopod Intelligence.
-I edited the page, leaving the video, but adding a notification that this was currently the topic of a discussion.
+I edited the page, leaving the video, but indicating the article’s neutrality was disputed.

 Our lab had several specimens of Octopus wolfi, a small octopus with an arm span of a few centimeters.
-These were friendly little creatures that darted around their tank like tentacled goldfish.
-But they were not very smart.
+They were friendly creatures that darted around their tank like tentacled goldfish.
+But not very smart.
 We also had a single specimen of Enteroctopus dofleini, a deep-sea octopus with an arm span of about ten meters.
 The E. dofleini was a passive creature that mostly sat in the corner of its tank.
-Only when fed did it briefly come to life, slowly reaching out with an enormous tentacle to grab a chunk of crab meat and bring it to its beak.
-The E. dofleini did not exhibit any of the playful behaviors of the smaller octopuses, presumably because its natural deep-sea habitat offered little opportunity for playful exploration.
-For the experiment, I decided to use a specimen of Octopus vulgaris, an octopus with an arm span of about one meter.
+Only when fed did it briefly come to life, slowly reaching out with an enormous tentacle to grab a chunk of crab meat and carry it to its beak.
+The E. dofleini did not have any of the playfulness of the smaller octopuses.
+Its natural deep-sea habitat offered little opportunity for playful exploration.
+For the experiment, I decided to use a specimen of Octopus vulgaris, a medium-sized species with an arm span of about a meter.
 Dr. Hanai had used O. vulgaris for her experiments as well.

-I took one O. vulgaris specimen, OV-13, from its tank and transferred it to the lab aquarium for testing.
+I took an O. vulgaris specimen – OV-13 – from its tank and transferred it to the lab aquarium for testing.
 I took the jar that our lab technician had built, put a live crab inside, and locked it with a key.
-I opened and closed the jar a few times, making sure that OV-13 could see everything.
-I felt silly, performing this act in front of an octopus that did not seem interested in the slightest.
-Then I lowered the jar into the aquarium and tossed the key into the water, just as Dr. Hanai had done in her video.
+In clear view of OV-13, I opened and closed the jar a few times.
+I felt silly performing this act in front of an octopus that didn’t seem interested in the slightest.
+Then I lowered the jar into the aquarium, tossing the key behind it.

 OV-13 approached the jar.
-It stuck the tips of its tentacles through the holes in the lid, trying to reach the crab.
-In defense, the crab grabbed one of the tentacles with a pincer.
+It stuck the tips of its tentacles through the holes in the lid, reaching for the crab.
+The crab responded by grabbing a tentacle with a pincer.
 It looked painful.
-OV-13 pulled its tentacles back and jetted away, curling up in a corner.
-For the next hour, nothing happened.
-I drank a cup of coffee and worked on a position article in which I suggested that the elaborate skin patterning of Wunderpus photogenicus was best understood as the result of sexual selection, rather than as camouflage.
+OV-13 pulled back and jetted away, curling up in a corner.
+Nothing happened for an hour.
+I drank coffee and worked on a position article in which I argued that the elaborate skin patterning of Wunderpus photogenicus was best understood as the result of sexual selection, rather than camouflage.

 Then OV-13 came to life again.
-It approached the jar, and enveloped it, just as the octopus in Dr. Hanai’s video had done.
-It again slid its tentacles through the holes, but more carefully this time, suggesting that it had learned from the previous painful experience.
-Its muscles tensed as it exerted considerable force to open the jar.
-But its attempts were limited to brute force.
-OV-13 did not think to pick up the key and unlock the jar.
+It approached the jar and again slid its tentacles through the holes, but more carefully this time, suggesting it had learned from the previous painful experience.
+Its body tensed as it exerted considerable force to open the jar.
+But OV-13 did not think to pick up the key and unlock the jar.
+Its attempts remained limited to brute force.
 After a few minutes of fruitless wrestling, OV-13 let go and jetted back to its corner.

-My phone buzzed.
-I checked and saw an email notification.
-The sender was Katsumi Hanai.
+My phone buzzed – an email from Katsumi Hanai.

-hi s, how are you doing? i'm just wondering if you've tried to replicate our jar-locked-with-a-key (for lack of a better term!) experiment? if so, how is this going? and how are you doing otherwise? i was thinking that maybe you could visit our lab sometime? you could see how things have changed here. and give a talk about your latest work on camouflage behaviors of photogenicus, which is really interesting. my students would love to meet you. 愛 k.
+hi s, how are you doing? i'm just wondering if you've tried to replicate our jar-locked-with-a-key (for lack of a better term) experiment? if so, how is this going? and how are you doing otherwise? i was thinking that maybe you could visit our lab sometime? you could see how things have changed here. and give a talk about your latest work on camouflage in photogenicus, which is really interesting. my students would love to meet you. 愛 k.

-Dear Kat, I have indeed been trying to replicate your experiment.
-So far I've had little success, although for now I've only collected pilot data with a single untrained vulgaris specimen.
+Dear Kat, I’ve indeed been running a replication.
+With little success, although I've only collected pilot data with a single untrained vulgaris specimen so far.
 I'll keep trying and let you know how it goes.
 Thank you for the invitation to visit your lab.
-But I'm afraid that I'm very busy this period.
+But I'm afraid I'm very busy at the moment.
 Regards, Stan

-hi s, i hope you don't mind my imposing some unwanted advice re: the experiment. but here are few things that are important to consider. the first is the training schedule. a naive octopus is unlikely to figure out how to open a jar with a key. that's why we first train them with a regular jar that they can open by force. then we train them with a jar that they need to unscrew (as you saw on the video). and finally we give them a jar that they need to unlock with a key. of course it's also important that the lid has holes in it so that the octopus can smell the crab. a final important thing to consider is the material of the jar and the key. octopuses taste with their suckers, so it's important that the materials do not taste 'dirty' to them. we tend to use plastic and glass which they seem fine with, and we tend to avoid metal, which they don't seem to like. i hope this is useful! perhaps if you don't manage to replicate the experiment despite all of the above, i could visit sometime and we could look at it together? k.
+hi s, i hope you don't mind my imposing some unwanted advice re: the experiment. but here are a few important things to consider. the first is the training schedule. as you know, a naive octopus is unlikely to spontaneously figure out how to open a jar with a key. that's why we first train them with a regular jar that they can open by force. then we train them with a jar they need to unscrew (as you saw in the video). and only then do we give them a jar they need to unlock with a key. the lid should also have holes in it so the octopus can smell the crab. and then there’s the material of the jar and the key. this shouldn’t taste 'dirty' to their suckers. we tend to use plastic and glass which they seem fine with. we tend to avoid metal which they don't seem to like. i hope this is useful! perhaps if you don't manage to replicate despite all this, i could visit sometime and we could look at it together? k.

 Dear Kat, thank you for the advice.
 I will try it and keep you posted.
 Regards, Stan

 OV-11 approached the jar.
-Over the past weeks I had followed a strict training schedule, occasionally checking in with Kat to verify that my procedure matched hers.
-First I had let OV-11 figure out how to open a jar by force.
-This it had understood almost immediately.
-Then I had let it figure out how to open a jar by screwing off the lid.
-This had taken a bit longer, but it had eventually understood.
+Over the past weeks I’d followed a strict training schedule, occasionally checking with Kat to verify my procedure matched hers.
+First I let OV-11 figure out how to open a jar by force, which it understood almost immediately.
+Then I let it figure out how to open a jar by screwing off the lid.
+This had taken a bit longer, but the animal eventually got it.
 Now it was time to open a jar by unlocking it with a key.
-I had just spent a few minutes elaborately demonstrating to OV-11 how to pick up the key, insert it into the lock, turn it, and open the lid.
-I had even made ‘hmm’ sounds to convey how delicious the crab looked.
-Then I had put the jar and the key into the aquarium.
+I’d just spent a few minutes elaborately showing OV-11 how to pick up the key, insert it into the lock, turn it, and open the lid.
+I’d even made ‘hmm’ sounds to convey how delicious the crab looked.
+Then I’d put the jar and key into the aquarium.
 I was nervous.

-OV-11 enveloped the jar with its body.
-It stuck its tentacles through the holes in the lid and appeared to try to unscrew it.
+OV-11 enveloped the jar.
+It stuck its tentacles through the holes in the lid and tried to unscrew it.
 When this did not work, it resorted to brute force.
-Its body tensed and rippled as it tried to tear apart the jar with its powerful muscles.
+Its body tensed and rippled as it tried to tear the jar apart with its powerful muscles.
 But the jar and the lid were made of Plexiglas, and no octopus, except perhaps for E. dofleini, was strong enough to break it.
 Then OV-11 did something unusual.
-Instead of letting go of the jar and retreating back to a corner of the aquarium to sulk, it shoved the jar away with a powerful push of its tentacles.
+Instead of letting go of the jar and retreating back to a corner to sulk, it shoved the jar away with a powerful push of its tentacles.
 Bright red stripes traveled across its skin.
 Then it picked up the jar again and bashed it against the glass wall of the aquarium.
-This was the first time that I had witnessed something that resembled emotion in an octopus.
+This was the first time I’d witnessed something resembling emotion in an octopus.
 I couldn’t wait to tell Kat.
-But the experiment was not successful.
-OV-11 may have felt frustration, but it had not figured out how to use the key to unlock the jar.
+But the experiment had not been successful.

 Hi Kat, I have some good news and some bad news.
-The good news is that OV-11 did something really interesting today.
-It got agitated when it didn't manage to open the jar (the one locked with a key) and then it essentially threw a tantrum!
+The good news is OV-11 did something really interesting today.
+It got agitated when it didn't manage to open the jar (the one locked with a key) and then essentially threw a tantrum!
 It shoved the jar away and bashed it against the aquarium glass.
 To me it looked like a clear display of frustration.
-Have you ever seen an octopus express itself like that?
-The bad news, though, is that OV-11 did not figure out how to use the key to open the lock.
-But I will keep trying.
+Have you ever seen an octopus express itself like this?
+The bad news is OV-11 didn’t figure out the lock.
+But I’ll keep trying.
 I feel that with OV-11 we're really close.
 Stan

 Perhaps you should ;-) 愛 Stan

-I walked towards the enormous tank.
-The lid was sealed with a heavy lock to avoid ED-1 from escaping, even though unlike the other octopuses it had never made any attempt to do so.
-A small opening allowed the caretakers to feed ED-1, and to do basic maintenance work, without having to take the lid off.
-In an impulse I climbed a ladder that was attached to the side of the tank.
-Then I leaned over the opening in the lid, and put one arm in the water.
+I approached the enormous tank.
+The lid was sealed with a heavy lock to prevent ED-1 from escaping, even though unlike the other octopuses it had never attempted to do so.
+A small opening allowed the caretakers to feed ED-1 and to do basic maintenance work, without having to take the lid off.
+On an impulse I climbed a ladder attached to the side of the tank.
+I leaned over the opening and put one arm in the water.
 It was cold, about 8°C.

-Hey Eddy, I said.
+Hey Eddy.
 What’s up with you?
 You’re always so quietly curled up in your corner there.
 What are you thinking about?

 I felt a soft touch on my neck.
 For a brief moment I thought it was Kat.
 That she was standing behind me, caressing me.
-But then I realized that it was my key chain, which had slipped over my head and fallen into the tank.
-My keys slowly sank to the bottom.
+But it was my key chain.
+It had slipped over my head and fallen into the tank, slowly sinking to the bottom.

-Fuck, I said.
-Eddy, would you hand me back my keys, please?
+Fuck … Eddy, would you be so kind to hand me back my keys, please?

 I would have to find a hook somewhere to fish out my key chain.
-But that would come later.
-First I wanted to enjoy the tranquility of the lab for a little while longer.
+But that could wait.
+I wanted to enjoy the tranquility of the lab a little while longer.
 I climbed down, sat down in a comfortable chair, and looked at the tank.

-Then ED-1 came to life.
+ED-1 came to life.
 It slowly moved towards the front of the tank.
 It reached out with a tentacle and picked up my key chain, which looked tiny in its massive suckers.
-Then it reached with the tip of its tentacle through the opening in the lid of the tank.
+Then it reached with the tip of the tentacle through the opening in the lid.
 I held my breath.
-Was it really trying to give me back my key chain?
+Was it really trying to give me back my keys?
 I climbed back up the ladder and gently tried to take the key chain from its tentacle.
 But ED-1 did not let go.
 Instead, it curled its tentacle towards the lock on the lid.
 In slow, clumsy gestures, it tried each of my keys, one by one.
 I had about a dozen keys on my chain, one for every tank and cupboard in the various labs.
 ED-1 finally got to the key to its own tank, and turned it slowly.
 The lid came loose with a muted click.
 In apparent slow motion, with the patience of a deep-sea creature, ED-1 pushed the heavy lid open with two of its tentacles.
 For a while we looked at each other.
 Then a massive tentacle reached out to me.
-Its touch was soft and wet and slightly cold, like Katsumi’s body when she came out of the shower.
-Then its touch became firmer, as the tentacle wrapped around my arm.
-I heard a cracking sound as the bones of my upper arm broke into a thousand shards under the immense pressure of the octopus’s grip.
-Then it lifted me into the air like a doll, and carried me towards the cold water of the tank.
+Its touch felt soft and wet and cold, like Katsumi’s body when she came out of the shower.
+Then it became firmer, as the tentacle wrapped around my arm.
+I heard a cracking sound as the bones in my upper arm broke under the immense pressure of the octopus’s grip.
+It lifted me into the air like a doll and carried me towards the cold water of the tank.
 Every lab was equipped with a camera to capture unexpected events.
-I wondered if it was recording right now.
-This kind of behavior had never been documented before, and if Katsumi would post it on YouTube, it would be guaranteed to go viral and boost her career.
+This kind of behavior had never been documented before.
+If Katsumi posted it on YouTube, it would be guaranteed to go viral and boost her career.
 ED-1 pulled me down until I was submerged in the cold water.
-My third-to-last thought was that Katsumi would now finally become what she had always wanted to be: the world’s most renowned expert on cephalopod cognition.
-My second-to-last thought was that she had been that all along.
+My third-to-last thought was that Katsumi would finally become what she’d always wanted to be: the world’s most renowned expert on cephalopod cognition.
+My second-to-last thought was that she’d been that all along.
 Very slowly, ED-1 carried me towards its beak.
 My body burned like fire from the feeling of broken bones and ice-cold water.
 My last thought was of Katsumi’s warm body against mine.